Creamy pesto with white beans is the perfect pasta sauce or healthy dip that is packed full of flavor and is so easy to make!

 Fridge: Store the pesto in the fridge up to 5 days in a well-sealed container.
 If you are serving this to guest, you will want to serve it in the first 24 hours so the color is the best.

 Freezer: Store pesto in the freezer for up to 3 months in a well-sealed freezer safe container.
 I like to freeze pesto by first freezing it into 2 tablespoon cubes (using a silicone tray).
-Once frozen, transfer the pesto to a freezer safe bag, being sure to indicate the date to use by and amount in each cube.
+Once frozen, transfer them to a freezer safe bag, being sure to indicate the date to use by and amount in each cube.
 Defrost the cubes on the counter, in the microwave or in the fridge overnight.

 Note: the texture of the pesto will change slightly with freezing, so I would not recommend using it as a dip after freezing.